 The patient's certifying practitioner will include any limitations on the use of approved medical cannabis on the certification.
 If a practitioner has a recommendation regarding dosage, it should also be included on the certification, although a recommendation on dosage is not required.
 The total amount of product that may be dispensed by a registered organization may not exceed a sixty-day supply.

-Certified and registered patients may specify up to five caregivers to assist in accessing and administering medical cannabis treatments.
+A patient may designate up to five (5) caregivers to assist in purchasing and/or administering their medical cannabis products for them.

-Remember: both the Patient Certification and Registry ID card are valid for up to one year from the original date of your doctor’s certification (except in the case of terminal illness).
-Be sure to keep an eye on the expiration date of your certification!
+The Patient Certification is is valid for up to one year from the original date of your doctor's certification (except in the case of terminal illness).

-Once you're registered, you can visit an Etain Dispensary to pickup medications and speak with our pharmacists.
+Once you're registered, you can visit an Etain Dispensary in New York to pickup medications and speak with our pharmacists.